Don't Give Away Historic Details About Yourself - Slashdot

 That was one of the least weird things about him.

+If you get shot in the ass by your own duck, and you usually learn your lesson and go buy a gun safe.

+Yup.
+I just generate another secure password (12 digits, random, high-entropy bit source), write it on a piece of paper and file it.
+Granted, if someone really wants to break into one of my accounts, they might break into my house, but that's not the usual threat model for online attacks.

-Alternative Questionnaires (Score:2)
+Alternative Questionnaires (Score:3)

 What was your first banking password?

-Note: Correction: It should be a "no shit" observation.
-It isn't.
-Not by a longshot.